6arshid/6arshid-social-community/readme.txt

 * Terms of Service: https://support.giphy.com/hc/en-us/articles/360020027752

+= Social Embeds (YouTube, Vimeo, X / Twitter, Instagram, Facebook, TikTok, Spotify, SoundCloud, Pinterest, Reddit, Twitch, Dailymotion, Apple Music / Podcasts, LinkedIn, Telegram, Threads, Bluesky, Aparat) =
-= Social Embeds (Facebook, Instagram, Vimeo, Telegram, Aparat) = When the social embeds feature is enabled and a user pastes a URL from a supported platform in a post, this plugin fetches oEmbed data from the respective platform's API to generate a preview.
-The URL being embedded is sent to the platform's servers.
-This happens only when a post containing a supported URL is created or displayed.
+When Social Embeds are enabled and a user pastes a supported URL into a post, comment, or message, this plugin fetches oEmbed data or Open Graph metadata from the respective platform.
+The URL is sent to the platform's servers only when an embed is requested.
+Each provider can be individually enabled or disabled in Settings → Engagement.
 * Facebook oEmbed: https://developers.facebook.com/docs/plugins/oembed
   * Privacy Policy: https://www.facebook.com/privacy/policy/
   * Terms of Service: https://www.facebook.com/terms.php